oncode/handorgel/README.md

   // header class if fold is open
   headerOpenClass: 'handorgel__header--open',
-  // content class if fold has been opened (transition finished)
-  headerOpenedClass: 'handorgel__header--opened',

   // content class if fold is open
   contentOpenClass: 'handorgel__content--open',

   // content class if fold has been opened (transition finished)
+  headerOpenedClass: 'handorgel__header--opened',
+  // content class if fold has been opened (transition finished)
   contentOpenedClass: 'handorgel__content--opened',

-  // header class if fold is open
+  // header class if fold is disabled
   headerDisabledClass: 'handorgel__header--disabled',
-  // content class if fold is open
+  // content class if fold is disabled
   contentDisabledClass: 'handorgel__content--disabled',

   // header class if no transition is active